Detailed course offerings (Time Schedule) are available for

 MyPlan Course Details: ESRM 474 (student access only)

 Explores physiological mechanisms that underlie ecological observations, including how above- and below-ground microclimates develop and affect plant physiological processes.
 Discusses acclimation to environmental change along with species differences in physiological processes and plant's occupation of heterogeneous environments.
 Laboratories emphasize field measurement techniques.
-Prerequisite: either BIOL 162, BIOL 180, ESRM 201, or ESRM 162.
+Prerequisite: either BIOL 180, B BIO 180, TESC 120, ESRM 201, ESRM 162, or FISH 162.
 Offered: jointly with BIOL 424; W.

 MyPlan Course Details: ESRM 478 (student access only)